 For this main reason, kerosene is good for jet fuel because it has a lower freezing point.
 Kerosene also has a higher flash point, which makes it much safer in preventing unplanned combustion.
 Given the lower freezing point of jet fuel and the higher flash point, the fuel has a much wider safe operational temperature range.

 The other difference between gasoline and jet fuel is the additives injected into the mix for jet fuel.
 Anti-static chemicals, de-icing agents, anticorrosive agents, and anti-bacterial agents are all added to jet fuel to make sure that no unexpected circumstances are met while flying high in the sky.

 Jet fuel can actually be used in cars, but only in diesel engines.
-Kerosene jet fuel and diesel are actually similar enough to allow for cross-functionality.
+Kerosene jet fuel and diesel are actually similar enough to allow for cross-functionality and would provide a similar performance.
 Although, I wouldn't recommend running a jet on diesel.
 Other than this just being a cool theoretical use, Toyota actually used jet fuel in the Toyota Hilux on their arctic truck 2012, according to Wired.

 According to the report, the diesel engine was able to work without standard gas.

 Ultimately, the difference between gasoline and jet fuel are the hydrocarbon molecules and the additives contained in the fuel.
 Both are derived from crude oil, and both run their respective engines on combustion.

 For a quick overview of the differences between gasoline and jet fuel, you can also watch the video below.